IBBY Australia

-The International Board on Books for Young People (IBBY) is a non-profit organisation to bring books and children together.
-In 1966, IBBY Australia was established and Ena Noël OAM became its first president and remained in this role for over 20 years.
+The International Board on Books for Young People (IBBY) is a nonprofit organization to bring books and children together.
+In 1966, IBBY Australia was established and Ena Noël became its first president and remained in this role for over 20 years.

 IBBY Award Honours

-In 1986 both Hans Christian Andersen Awards were won by Australians.
-Patricia Wrightson for writing and Robert Ingpen for illustration.
+In 1986 both Hans Christian Andersen Awards were won by Australians, Patricia Wrightson for writing and Robert Ingpen for illustration.

 IBBY Honour List – Australian Titles

 The IBBY Honour List is a biennial selection of outstanding, recently published books, honoring writers, illustrators and translators from IBBY member countries.
 The titles are selected by the National Sections of IBBY who are invited to nominate books characteristic of their country and suitable to recommend for publication in different languages.
 One book can be nominated for each of the three categories: writing, illustration and translation.

 Over the years many Australian children's authors and illustrators have been included in the Honour List: